cristina-gorrino/e-commerce-back-end/README.md

 This project is the back-end logic of an e-commerce application.
 It defines the data needed to represent Products, Categories, and Tags as well as the relationships between them.
 Using Insomnia a user can exercise the routes of this express server to perform Create, Read, Update and Delete operations on all the major models represented in the application database.

+### Demo Video

 <a name="installation"></a>
 ## Installation

-Clone the repo, install node and all dependencies, use the db/schema.sql file to create the database locally, then run node seeds/index.js to seed the initial data.
+Clone the repo, install node and all dependencies, set up the .env file with your MySQL usetname and password, use the db/schema.sql file to create the database locally, then run node seeds/index.js to seed the initial data.

 <a name="usage"></a>
 ## Usage